jessykate/modernomad/docs/how-to-run.md

 ## Configuration settings

+cp `.env.example .env` to create the local environment variables.

 If there is any local settings that you'd like to overwrite while developing you can always overwrite those in `settings/local.py`.
 Otherwise the project is set up to the biggest possible extent to use environment variables.

 ### settings you must configure, and dependant services: